esc

 For example, is it the Sales team's responsibility or the Construction team's?
 Also, who has the time to visit with home buyers when there are homes to sell and build?

 As builders, we feel we have communication systems in place when it comes to updating customers on the progress of their homes.
 Unfortunately, most builders are not exactly getting it right.
 How do we know?
 Recently Zillow interviewed over 6,000 new home buyers about their building experience and found the number one pain point home buyers have while going through a building process is the lack of communication during construction.
 It lacked consistency and accuracy.
-It seems to be a task that gets handled "when you have time."
+It seems to be a task that gets handled "when you find the time."
+Home buyers don't understand what they are witnessing, and builders don't take the time to share their expertise enough to satisfy their buyers.
+Enter construction communication software tools like Builder Signal.

 Homeowner Portals vs. Proactive Communication